arnofaure/blackboard/README.md

-# blackboard
+# BlackBoard
-A very simple drawing board
+A very simple drawing board.

+You are free to use, share, fork it,...
+CCO Public Domain